verida/documentation/docs/extensions/personal-data-bridge.md

 This enables use cases such as:

 1. A credit rating agency signing a credit score linked to a Verida identity (DID).
-The identity controller (end user) submits this credit score to a smart contract to access an under collatoralized loan.
+The identity controller (end user) submits this credit score to a smart contract to access an under-collateralized loan.
 2. A trusted entity signing a proof that a DID controls a social media account (ie: Facebook).
 The end user submits this social media ownership proof to a smart contract to mint a Soulbound token to a blockchain wallet the identity controls.
 3. A trusted entity completes KYC verification of an end user and signs a message indicating the end user has passed KYC to generate a "KYC proof" associated with the user's DID.
 The end user submits this KYC proof to a smart contract in order to access a decentralized exchange that requires users to be KYC'd.